 Let's talk numbers.

 According to a Ziflow survey, 65% of marketers lose over a day each week just chasing feedback.
-That's not creating.
-That's not strategizing.
-That's waiting and following up.
+That's a full day spent waiting and following up instead of doing actual work.

 Multiply that across your team.
-If five people each lose a day per week, that's 260 lost days per year.
-What could you ship with an extra year of work?
+Five people losing a day per week adds up to 260 lost days per year.
+That's an entire person-year of productivity gone.

 The damage goes beyond time:

-- Missed windows: Campaigns that arrive late miss their moment
+- Campaigns that arrive late miss their moment

 A study by Kapost and Gleanster found that 92% of marketers cite approval delays as the top reason they miss deadlines.
 Not creative blocks.
 Not resource constraints.
-Approvals.
+Just approvals.

 Why traditional approval workflows break down